kmwtechnology/lucille/doc/site/content/en/docs/faq.md

 **What Java version do I need?**

-Java 17 or 21.
-Lucille is compiled targeting Java 17.
+Java 21.
+Lucille is compiled targeting Java 21.
 See the [Support Matrix]({{< relref "docs/operations/support-matrix" >}}) for the full list of tested versions and distributions.

 **Do I need Kafka to run Lucille?**